JohnDee15/tinyprinter.club-old/readme.md

   claim code: 123a-456b-789c-012d
 ```

+Save that into a file, guard it with your life; this is your printer now.

 Next, we're going to claim the printer on the nord-sirious instance.
 Go to [https://littleprinter.nordprojects.co/](https://littleprinter.nordprojects.co/), sign in with Twitter, and click "Claim a printer".
 Enter the claim code you have and give it a name, then hit "Claim Printer".

 Congratulations, you now have a fake Little Printer!
+Save the `device.li` address, you'll need it later to add the printer to the (web)app.

 # Wiring it all up